 Shomrei HaBrit (Guardian of the Covenant)

-I am connected to CBB by music, prayer, friends, community, and volunteering.
-I also have a multi-generational family history with the Synagogue.
+Daniel is connected to CBB by music, prayer, friends, community, and volunteering.
+He also has a multi-generational family history with the Synagogue.

-I call myself a professional volunteer, having spent more than two decades in service to the community in which I live.
-Educated in Economics, Business, Math, and Music, I have been fortunate to manage a hotel, design and install hardware dependent telephone systems, manage real estate investments, and teach college prep AP, while also being a professional musician, actor/singer, and energy worker.
-I have been blessed to lead congregations, trade organizations, parks, Y’s, and to serve the city of Santa Barbara as a charter member of the Creeks Advisory Committee and as a Park and Recreation Commissioner.
+Daniel calls himself a professional volunteer, having spent more than two decades in service to the community in which he lives.
+Educated in Economics, Business, Math, and Music, he has been fortunate to manage a hotel, design and install hardware dependent telephone systems, manage real estate investments, and teach college prep AP, while also being a professional musician, actor/singer, and energy worker.
+Daniel has been blessed to lead congregations, trade organizations, parks, Y’s, and to serve the city of Santa Barbara as a charter member of the Creeks Advisory Committee and as a Park and Recreation Commissioner.

-I am a 2nd generation Santa Barbarian, born as one of the last baby boomers.
-I played soccer and rode horses when I was younger, and went to college to get my Master’s.
-I am ecstatically married to Mandy, who loves me more than perhaps I deserve.
-We look forward to maybe getting another dog someday.
+Daniel is a 2nd generation Santa Barbarian, born as one of the last baby boomers.
+He played soccer and rode horses when he was younger, and went to college to get his Master’s.
+Daniel is ecstatically married to Mandy, who loves him more than perhaps he deserves.
+They look forward to maybe getting another dog someday.

 Honorary Board Member

-My wife, Ina, and I have been members of CBB since our move to Santa Barbara in the summer of 1982.
-Both our children, Michael and Sharna, received their Hebrew names in our sanctuary, made life-long friends at Beit HaYeldim, had their Bar and Bat Mitzah at CBB, completed our religious and Hebrew school programs and were married by our clergy!
-So, we’ve had a long and close connection with this fabulous congregation.
-Ina has served, and continues to serve, as a mentor and educational advisor for teachers in our religious school, and I finally left the board a few years ago after having completed 26 years (yikes!) as a member of our Board of Trustees.
-During those two-plus decades of Board service I held almost every position including a rewarding two-year stint as President.
-I was sincerely humbled to have been recognized with the Viola Girsh Award for commitment and service to the congregation and for having been named a life-time “honorary” member of the Board.
+Aaron and his wife Ina have been members of CBB since their move to Santa Barbara in the summer of 1982.
+Both of their children, Michael and Sharna, received their Hebrew names in CBB’s sanctuary, made life-long friends at Beit HaYeldim, had their Bar and Bat Mitzah at CBB, completed our religious and Hebrew school programs and were married by our clergy!
+So, their family has had a long and close connection with this fabulous congregation.
+Ina has served, and continues to serve, as a mentor and educational advisor for teachers in our religious school, and Aaron finally left the board a few years ago after having completed 26 years (yikes!) as a member of our Board of Trustees.
+During those two-plus decades of Board service Aaron held almost every position including a rewarding two-year stint as President.
+He was sincerely humbled to have been recognized with the Viola Girsh Award for commitment and service to the congregation and for having been named a life-time “honorary” member of the Board.

 Honorary Board Members z”l